-The Group has a number of committees with formal terms of reference and a Risk function and a Compliance function responsible for the Group's adherence to operating within its risk appetite and the rules of the FCA and other relevant regulators.
+The Group has a number of committees with formal terms of reference and Risk and Compliance functions responsible for the Group's adherence to operating within its risk appetite, the rules of the FCA and other relevant regulators.

 The Group's Framework and system of internal controls has been actively managed throughout the year.
 Accordingly, management is confident that the risk management arrangements employed by the Group continue to provide reasonable assurance over identification, mitigation, monitoring and reporting of the risks to which the Group is exposed.